 IT professionals managing the equipment in question must:

-- Interview the device user to determine whether a backup or recent Identity Finder scan indicates that it contains sensitive information.
+- Interview the device user to determine whether a backup or recent Data Loss Prevention (DLP) scan indicates that it contains sensitive information.

 - Provide this information to the Information Security office when submitting the incident report.